Pain scale

 A pain scale measures a patient's pain intensity or other features.
 Pain scales are a common communication tool in medical contexts, and are used in a variety of medical settings.
 Pain scales are a necessity to assist with better assessment of pain and patient screening.
 Pain measurements help determine the severity, type, and duration of the pain, and are used to make an accurate diagnosis, determine a treatment plan, and evaluate the effectiveness of treatment.
-Accurately measuring pain is a necessity in medical settings, especially if the pain measurement is going to be used as a screening tool, either for potential diseases or medical problems, or as a type of triage to determine urgency of one patient over another.
 Pain scales are based on trust, cartoons (behavioral), or imaginary data, and are available for neonates, infants, children, adolescents, adults, seniors, and persons whose communication is impaired.
-Pain assessments are often regarded as "the 5th Vital Sign".
+Pain assessments are often regarded as "the 5th vital sign".

-It is important to understand what features of pain scales are most useful, least useful, and which aid in understanding.
-In fact, a patient's self-reported pain is so critical in the pain assessment method that it has been described as the "most valid measure" of pain.
+A patient's self-reported pain is so critical in the pain assessment method that it has been described as the "most valid measure" of pain.
 The focus on patient report of pain is an essential aspect of any pain scale, but there are additional features that should be included in a pain scale.
 In addition to focusing on the patient's perspective, a pain scale should also be free of bias, accurate and reliable, able to differentiate between pain and other undesired emotions, absolute not relative, and able to act as a predictor or screening tool.

+Pain

+Pain is a complex experience with both sensory and emotional elements that typically indicates a potential issue in the nervous system.
+It alerts organisms to potential injuries and medical conditions requiring medical assistance.
+The sensation of pain is an unpleasant or discomforting feeling that can manifest as sensations such as pricking, tingling, burning, stinging, shooting, aching, or electric.
+Pain can vary in intensity, from very mild to very severe; duration, short-lived to chronic; and location, one localized area or all over the body.

+There are three different types of pain based on the duration of the sensations: acute, episodic, and chronic.
+The most common are acute and chronic.
+Acute pain occurs suddenly, is sharp, and goes away once the issue is treated.
+Acute pain is caused by things like broken bones, childbirth, strained muscles, or burns.
+Episodic pain occurs irregularly from time to time.
+Underlying medical conditions may cause it or can come out of nowhere.
+Chronic pain is pain that is consistent for at least 3 months.
+Acute pain can become chronic; however, there usually is no known cause for chronic pain.
+Chronic pain can have adverse effects on relationships, daily living, work, extracurricular activities, etc.

+The experience of pain is unique for an individual, for all people feel pain differently.
+As a result of this, self-reporting is the best and most common practice for describing pain to medical personnel.